walleth/walleth.github.com/_posts/2017-10-18-issuETH-ethereum-issue-bounties.md

 ![](/assets/img/news/commiteth_permissions.png)

 I am not brave enough to give a 3rd party these permissions to my Github account.
-Unfortunately fixing this is not a trivial change to this project as the fix is to use github-apps and not the old oauth-flow.
-You can get more details about this problem in a [video of the recent Github Universe 2017](https://www.youtube.com/watch?v=PpFaKCzKsYA)
+Unfortunately fixing this is not a simple change to this project that I could just fix via a PR.
+The fix is to use github-apps and not the old oauth-flow.
+You can get more details about this problem in a [video of the recent GitHub Satellite 2017](https://www.youtube.com/watch?v=PpFaKCzKsYA)

 I figured to get faster to where I wanted to go: it is better to create a project from scratch.
 So issuETH was born.
 As it is a github-app - you can easily enable it for your projects.
-You can install it by going to [https://github.com/apps/issuETH](https://github.com/apps/issuETH)
+To install it please go to [https://github.com/apps/issuETH](https://github.com/apps/issuETH)

 ![](/assets/img/news/issueth_install.png)